 Fisher swoop and fly across the court carried me back to the days when all that mattered in sports was having fun.
 Nobody gave a hoot about minutes played or points scored.
 No, it was just basketball, and I played it…simply because it was fun.

 So unlike my other favorite sports moments, the night of Jan.
 19 when I first saw the Globetrotters doesn’t have a score attached to it; it doesn’t have one signature play cemented in my mind.

 But maybe that’s why I’ll remember it.
 Pure.
 Fun.

-This story was published in the Dec.
-10 issue of the Sounding Board, Grace College’s student newspaper.
+This story was published in the Feb.
+4 issue of Grace’s student newspaper, The Sounding Board.